zayman2045/novamesh/README.md

-# NovaMesh: Ethereum & Solana DeFi Platform
+# NovaMesh: Ethereum & Solana DeSci Application

-This full-stack DeFi application is a
+This full-stack DeSci application is a...

-* Swap Tokens, Mint NFTs, and send assets.

 ## Overview